grange85/everythings-swirling/_posts/2024-04-01-let5d0it-top-50-singles-from-1954-to-1976-day-1-don-t-sleep-in-the-subway-petula-clark.md

 ---
 layout: post
-title: 'Day 1: Don''t Sleep in The Subway - Petula Clark'
+title: 'Day 1: Don''t Sleep in The Subway - Petula Clark (1967)'
 sitemap: true
 series-title: "#LET5D0IT - 50 singles from 1954 to 1976"
 github-comments-issueid: